 When it comes to building strong SEO to attract users to your site, the rules for best practices change frequently.
-That’s because SEO consistently adapts to reflect modern search habits, as well as Google’s consistent algorithm updates.
+That’s because SEO consistently adapts to reflect modern search habits, as well as Google’s algorithm updates.

-But as the saying goes, “out with the old and in with the new.”
+As the saying goes, “out with the old and in with the new.”
 Today, effective SEO means undoing the ways of the past and employing contemporary techniques.
 Take a look at how old-school SEO compares with newer methods.

 Old School SEO

-Marketing veterans remember the days when SEO involved jamming keywords into every possible sentence — and maybe some unreasonable spots, too!
+Marketing veterans remember when SEO involved jamming keywords into every possible sentence — and maybe some unreasonable spots, too!
 Everything has an origin story, though.
 Successful old-school SEO involved trying to shoot to the top of a search engine by deploying tactics like:

-- Keyword Stuffing - Worth reiterating, keyword stuffing involved placing keywords (whether researched well or not) everywhere you could -- content, tags, footers, and anywhere else you could conceivably shove it.
+- Keyword Stuffing: Worth reiterating, keyword stuffing involved placing keywords (whether researched well or not) everywhere you could — content, tags, footers, and anywhere else you could conceivably shove it.

 Instead, it’s measured by a supply of traffic, customers, and leaders through your website – in other words, the things that matter most for your business’s bottom line.
-Rather than concentrating on old-school practices, keep these newer ones in mind:

 How Do You Write SEO-Friendly Content?